TuuHei/information-security/h2 Spiderwebs.md

 # d) Sequel.
 Solve SQLZoo

-I solved some SQL tasks usin SQLZoo.
+I solved some SQL tasks using SQLZoo.
 Firstly 0 SELECT basics part, where there were 3 tasks.

 I only had to change the part where it showed 'France' to 'Germany'.